Rehab Resources

 Practice with friends or family

 When you just want to tell your spouse what you would like for lunch, you might try anything – pointing, gestures, drawing a picture.
 Make sure they give you enough time.
 I also highly recommend they review out the 3 Tips for better communication with Stroke (and Aphasia) survivors.
+That also includes a printable aphasia card you can show other people so they know how to help he survivor communicate.

 Practice with speech therapy software